naturalatlas/conditional-mixin/README.md

 When defining a mixin the first argument repesents the condition that should be met in order to use the mixin methods.
 It can be any of these styles:

 - **Callback** (function) – Return `true` or `false` from a function to indiciate if the mixin is to be applied.
 The `this` context will be the same as the candidate method.
-- **Property List** (object) – Each property will be checked against the instance of strict equality.
+- **Property List** (object) – Each property will be checked against the instance for strict equality.
 - **Omitted** – Operates like a regular mixin.
 All properties / functions are applied.

 ### Test